kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 Recall in all the kernels so far, after loading elements from global memory into shared memory, half of the threads (`N / 2`) become idle at the start of the `for` loop.
 In the second iteration, `N / 4` threads become idle, then `N / 8` in the third, and so on, until only one thread remains active in the final iteration.
 This progressive underutilization of resources, exacerbated by the attempt to maximize parallelism (i.e., launching as many threads as possible), can significantly impact performance.

 One fundamental optimization technique to address this issue is **thread coarsening**.
 The idea is to have each thread perform more work, thereby reducing the total number of threads launched and minimizing parallelization overhead.
-In this context, I'm merging Mark Harris's Kernel 4 and Kernel 7, and will experiment with varying the number of elements each thread loads and adds.
+In this context, I'm merging Mark Harris's Reduction #4 (First Add During Load) and Reduction #7 (Multiple Adds Per Thread), and will experiment with varying the number of elements each thread loads and adds.
 The implementation is illustrated by the figure below.

 ![image Thread coarsening](/assets/images/2025-10-14-reduction_sum_part1/kernel4_thread_coarsening.png)
 <p style="text-align: center;"><i>The thread coarsening kernel where the number of elements per thread is set to 3.</i></p>